bensadeh/despell/README.md

 ## Example config

 You can start using `despell` by using the example config from the screenshot.
-Copy of the config below into your own `~/.tmux.conf`.
+Copy of the config below into your own `~/.tmux.conf` to get started.

 ```tmux
 # Colors